Click for Site Directory

 13.9.40: Time 03.15 " HEINKEL III brought down by impact with cable on site 10 .Cable pulled right off storage drum although brakes were on.
 Plane also fouled cable on site 8 & finally crashed into a house in Stow Park & burst into flames.
 Three of the crew were killed & the Pilot was taken to the Royal Gwent Hospital with broken arm and a cut in head.
 Visit by AOC 31 (BB) GRoup and O.C.
 14 Centre to all Headquarters & one site in each flight.
 In attendance S/LDR THACKER & P/O BACON (31 GROUP) and FL/L THOMAS ( 14 CENTRE).

-Ober Lieutenant Harry Wappler probably had much easier egress from the plane than the other crewmen who might not have realised what had happened and were probably stuck in gun turrets as this particular aircraft had three sets of gun turrets below above and at the front.
-His parachute deployed correctly and he landed in a Queen's Street, just off the Cardiff Road and near to the British Legion Club.
+Oberleutnant Harry Wappler probably had much easier egress from the plane than the other crewmen who might not have realised what had happened and were probably stuck in gun turrets as this particular aircraft had three sets of gun turrets below above and at the front.
+His parachute deployed correctly and he landed in Queen's Street, just off the Cardiff Road and near to the British Legion Club.
 His landing was affected by the parachute snagging in a tree and he suffered a broken right arm.
 He was quickly captured and disarmed although he realised there was no point in putting up much resistance.
-Such German crewmen who managed to bale out successfully, were always afraid of the possibility of vigilante action by the outraged British public, and being captured gave then some protection from the likelihood of a lynch mob.
+Such German crewmen who managed to bale out successfully, were always afraid of the possibility of vigilante action by the outraged British public, and being captured gave them some protection from the likelihood of a lynch mob.
 The town was shocked at the news as the family were well known in business in the area and ran a Tobacconist shop in Dock Street.
 A number of fuselage fragments were taken by some of the crew and in a time honoured ritual of servicemen, the flying boots of the airmen had their leather tongues removed as souvenirs.

 Heinkel He 111